pablodecm/phd_thesis/src/103_chapter_3.md

 monotonicity with Z-values, and several approximations exist for simple cut-and-count likelihoods.
-Both the expected and median significance depend on the signal fraction $\mu$ assumed, so they are particularly useful to optimise analysis where the order of magnitude expected for $\mu$ is known, e.g. cross section measurements of SM processes.
+Both the expected and median significance depend on the signal fraction $\mu$ assumed, so they are particularly useful to optimise analyses where the order of magnitude expected for $\mu$ is known, e.g. cross section measurements of SM processes.

 Alternatively, the expected median upper limit can be defined as the